 On March 1, 1835, John Herschel discovered this object at the Cape of Good Hope and described it as an extraordinary, long, narrow streak of very low luminosity.
 The study of the radiation of this region (1958) identified three radio sources: Vela-X, Vela-Y, and Vela-Z.

 Supernova Vela is surrounded by clouds of gas that were ejected from the dying star about 11,000 years ago.

-nota: For over thirty years, the Vela pulsar has been the most highly stressed pulsar.
-Since a younger were discovered twenty others, all are in the southern sky.
+nota: For more than thirty years, the Vela pulsar was the most highly compressed pulsar.
+Since about twenty other younger pulsars have been discovered, all are in the southern sky.